elsemeow/elsemeow.github.io/_posts/2022-12-26-cover-art-for-starfounder.md

 ![3 cover variations](/assets/images/blog/2022-12-26-cover-art-for-starfounder/img-04.png){:loading="lazy"}

 Starfounder opted for the second option, where I utilized an audio waveform visualization of the initial seconds of the album as the background.

+## Client Review

+> The work was completed with high quality and speed, offering a good level of variety.
+The designer was responsive and maintained a casual atmosphere.

+*Starfounder*